2017 Financial Report for the Open Source Technology Improvement Fund, Inc.

 We remain committed to our 90% efficiency target.
 We will continue to tightly control our expenses and keep costs low.
 We are proud to be among the most efficient charities of the world, and an increase in funding will only increase our performance per dollar.

-I want to extend a special thank you to all of our early supporters who have helped make OSTIF a success.
-We look forward to working with the community to create a safe internet for all of us!
+I want to extend a special thank you Private Internet Access, DuckDuckGo, and all of our community supporters who have helped make OSTIF a success.
+We look forward to working with the community to continue to create a safe internet for all of us!